Scalextrix/SolarCoin-Raspberry-Pi-Node/README.md

 9- OPTIONAL: Move the blockchain/wallet to a USB drive, recommended to reduce wear on the SD card:

+NOTE  ** Users with a distro that has a desktop, you may find that when you insert a USB drive, this is automatically mounted, probably somewhere in /media, you should not follow this section 9 but check instructions for mounting and symlinking for your distro **

 Insert a USB drive, then:

 > solarcoind stop